omkarcloud/google-maps-scraper/README.md

 It handled the hardest parts of our scraper, such as:

-- Creating a gorgeous UI dashboard with task management features
+- Creating a mastastic UI dashboard with task management features
 - Sorting, filtering, and exporting data as CSV, JSON, Excel, etc.
 - Caching, parallel and asynchronous scraping
 - Built-in integration with Kubernetes, Docker, Server, Gitpod, and a REST API

 If you're a web scraper, I really recommend learning about Botasaurus [here](https://github.com/omkarcloud/botasaurus) 🚀.

 Trust me, learning Botasaurus will only take 20 minutes, but I guarantee it will definitely save you thousands of hours in your life as a web scraper.